isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Now someone must `delete` that object in some suitably thread-safe way.
-That's error-prone, so we don't use that technique unless
+That’s error-prone, so we don’t use that technique unless

 * `myX` is in multithreaded code,
 * that `X` object needs to be destroyed (e.g., because it releases a resource), and
-* `X`'s destructor's code needs to be synchronized.
+* `X`’s destructor’s code needs to be synchronized.

 If you, as many do, define a singleton as a class for which only one object is created, functions like `myX` are not singletons, and this useful technique is not an exception to the no-singleton rule.